A Chern-Simons transgression formula for supersymmetric path integrals on spin manifolds: Main results

 \begin{proposition} There is a well-defined supercomplex

 \end{proposition}

 The associated dual supercomplex will be denoted with

 Let us now give the formula for $\mathfrak{J}^g$.
-Recall that we have fixed a topologic spin structure on $X$.
-Consider the spinor bundle $\Sigma_g\to X$ induced by $g$, with its (essentially self-adjoint) Dirac operator $D_g$ on the super-Hilbert-space of $L^2$-spinors $\Gamma_{L^2}(X,\Sigma_g)$, and the (natural extension to differential forms of all degrees of the) Clifford multiplication
+Recall that we have fixed a topological spin structure on $X$.
+Consider the (super) spinor bundle $\Sigma_g\to X$ induced by $g$, with its (essentially self-adjoint) Dirac operator $D_g$ on the super Hilbert space of $L^2$-spinors $\Gamma_{L^2}(X,\Sigma_g)$, and the (natural extension to differential forms of all degrees of the) Clifford multiplication